davidehringer/bosh-java-client/README.md

 [bosh.io](http://bosh.io)

 This client is currently in an beta state and subject to significant changes.
-Only read-only are supported.

-## v2 Usage
+## Usage

 ```
 DirectorClient client = new SpringDirectorClientBuilder()